Have you ever tried using a natural or organic

-Let’s face it… Tomatoes are undoubtedly the most popular plant grown in many home vegetable gardens.
+Let’s face it.
+Tomatoes are undoubtedly the most popular plant grown in many home vegetable gardens.

 They are hardy plants and can grow in almost every “hardy” zone.
-However, these heavy feeders need a lot of nutrients.
+However, tomatoes are heavy feeders and need a lot of nutrients.

-Tomatoes may need organic fertilizer at certain stages of their growth depending on the nutrients available in the soil.
+Tomatoes may need organic fertilizer at certain stages of their growth depending on the plant nutrients available in the soil.

 What Are The Nutrients In My Tomato Soil?

 To know the best fertilizer or the right natural fertilizer for tomato plants, you’ll need to know the nutrients in your soil first.
 Some like to use an organic

 If your soil has a high nitrogen content, you might not be required to add more nitrogen to it.

 However, it’s unlikely you will have too much nitrogen content in your potting soil as it leaches easily from the soil mix.